boturnbow/monarisa/_posts/2020-02-11-prime-and-flip.md

 ![Decks Primed](/assets/images/prime-2.jpeg)

-After a little curing time, with the assistance of some good helpers and old tires we rolled the hulls over.
+After a little curing time, and with the assistance of some good helpers and old tires we rolled the hulls over.
 Now it's time to finish the bottoms.

 ![Flipped](/assets/images/prime-flip-1.jpeg)